 PI: Liese van Zee, Indiana U., firstname.lastname@example.org

-Title: Ionized Gas Kinematics in the Central Regions of EDGES Galaxies
+Title: Ionized Gas Kinematics and the Chemical Evolution of Nearby Galaxies

 Program Type: ITAC